ejiektpobehuk/git-plumber/README.md

 - [From source](#building-from-source)

 ### Versioned releases
-They are built from tags, are more rare and still not stable.
+They are built from tags, are less frequent, and still not stable.
 However, they have better availability:

 - [crates.io/git-plumber](https://crates.io/crates/git-plumber)